Skip to content

 This slide is very important for early-stage SaaS companies since many investors bet on the team even if they aren’t convinced about other aspects of your SaaS pitch deck.

-11. Your Ask
+11. Your ask

 What is your ask?
 Mention it clearly in this slide with a crisp explanation of how you will use the funds.
 Will product development be your primary focus or are you planning to use the money to expand?
 You can also give a breakdown of how you are likely to utilize the money.